labrosb/full-stack-search/README.md

 ### Write-up

 <!-- Write-up/conclusion section -->

-_When all the behaviour is implemented, feel free to add some observations or conclusions you like to share in the section_
+When all the behaviour is implemented, feel free to add some observations or conclusions you like to share in the section
+***

-### - Further Improvements :
+### Write-up : Further Improvements

 **Backend:**
 - Make the server more robust: Implement a MongoDB reconnect mechanism.